Eating Recovery Center - Texas Christian University

 Helping families each step of the way

-We promote family involvement in treatment from the time an individual arrives to ERC TCU all the way through discharge and aftercare.
-You can access our robust family programming in-person and virtually, including:
+We promote family involvement in treatment from the time an individual starts treatment all the way through discharge and aftercare.
+Access our robust family programming today, including:

 Access ongoing support long after treatment ends